vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/22_adts_over_exceptions.md

     send(cropped);
     ```

     The type system is protecting us from human mistakes here.
-By using `cropped.map`, we **explicitly** handle the possible failure case, and only invoke `send` with a valid argument.
+By using `cropped.map`, we **explicitly** handle the possible failure case and only invoke `send` with a valid argument.

 Did we solve all of the previously mentioned pain points?

-**1. Function signtures do not expose possible failure states.**
+**1. Function signatures do not expose possible failure states.**

 * Thanks to ADTs, it is obvious when a function might or might not fail.
 Glancing at the signature is enough to understand whether or not a possible failure must be handled.